The UK's Independent Hammock Specialist

 Badly manufactured.

-In summary the spreader bar hammock is a wonderful design, loved all over the world.
-The Aruba Juniper being our best seller and when looked after will guarantee to give you endless joy.
+In summary, the spreader bar hammock is a wonderful design, loved all over the world.
+The Aruba Juniper is our best seller, and when looked after, it will guarantee to give you endless joy.
 Look after it and everything's going to be HamOK!

 Can a snapped spreader bar be fixed?

-In my cases, a snapped spreader bar cannot be fixed.
-Having only one spreader bar on your hammock pretty much halfs the structural integrity of the hammock, and can also lead you to be quiet uncomfortable.
-Should you have a snapped spreader bar, contact us and we'll see if we can help.
+In my case, a snapped spreader bar cannot be fixed.
+Having only one spreader bar on your hammock pretty much halves the structural integrity of the hammock and can also lead you to be quite uncomfortable.
+Should you have a snapped spreader bar, contact us, and we'll see if we can help.